MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-macos.md

 ## Remove a device
 Follow these steps to remove a device you no longer need for work or school.

-1. Sign in to the Company Portal for macOS.
+1. Sign in to Company Portal for macOS.
 2. Go to **Devices** and select the device you want to unenroll.
 3. From the app toolbar, select the **Devices** menu > **Remove**.
 4. When asked to confirm the removal, select **Remove**.
 The device is immediately removed from Intune.

-### What happens after device removal

-After you remove a device:

-- The device is removed from Intune and Company Portal.
-- You can't install apps for the device from the Company Portal.
-- You lose access to internal file shares and websites from your device.
-- You lose access to internal apps on your device.
-- You might be blocked from connecting to your org's network over Wi-Fi or virtual private network (VPN).
-- Work and school email profiles are removed from the device.
-- Device restrictions previously enforced by Intune (for example, disabling the camera or requiring a certain password length) are no longer required.

 ## Uninstall Company Portal app
 To uninstall the Company Portal app from a macOS device: